zspencer/rbhint/CONTRIBUTING.md

   is fine, but please isolate to its own commit so I can cherry-pick around it.
-* Make sure the test suite is passing and the code you wrote doesn't produce RuboCop offenses (usually this is as simple as running `bundle exec rake`).
+* Make sure the test suite is passing and the code you wrote doesn't produce RbHint offenses (usually this is as simple as running `bundle exec rake`).
 * [Squash related commits together][5].
 * Open a [pull request][4] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.